1 / 10

 It’s worth taking a little time to understand the results before you dismiss the Duster entirely, though.
 Euro NCAP awarded it a 71 per cent rating for adult occupants, which is acceptable (if not class-leading).
 It lost points for what NCAP described as ‘marginal protection against whiplash’ and various other faults which, admittedly, you probably wouldn’t see as minor if you were in a crash.

-While these features are desirable and could prevent you from being involved in a collision, the Duster’s no worse than many slightly older crossover SUVs.
+While these features are desirable and could prevent you from being involved in a collision, the Dacia Duster’s no worse than many slightly older small SUVs.

 Insurance groups and costs